 For those at average risk, have a mammogram every year starting at age 40.
-If there are any signs of breast cancer, finding it early and treating it early may save your life.
+If you have any signs of breast cancer, finding it early and treating it early may save your life.

 Know Your Normal

-It’s important to know what’s normal for you, so if something doesn’t look or feel right, you can notify your health care provider.
+It’s important to know what’s normal for you so you can talk with your health care provider if something doesn’t look or feel right.

 Make Healthy Lifestyle Choices

-Living a healthy lifestyle is within all our control and may lower your risk of breast cancer.
-Maintain a healthy weight, limit alcohol intake and exercise regularly—it all matters when it comes to your overall health and risk of disease.
+Living a healthy lifestyle is within your control and may lower your risk of breast cancer.
+Maintain a healthy weight, limit alcohol intake and exercise regularly.
+It all matters when it comes to your overall health and risk of disease.

-There are a number of ways that you can join our fight to save lives.
-Whether it’s by supporting one of our many generous corporate partners, fundraising through one of our many Race for the Cure, MORE THAN PINK Walk events or our Komen 3-Day walk, participating in a fundraising challenge on Facebook or crafting a fundraiser of your own that is meaningful to you, your support can help us take action to invest in research and help those facing breast cancer today.
+There are many ways you can join our fight to save lives.
+Whether it’s by supporting one of our generous corporate partners; becoming an Advocacy Insider; fundraising through the Race for the Cure, MORE THAN PINK Walk or our Komen 3-Day; participating in a fundraising challenge on Facebook or creating a fundraiser of your own that is meaningful to you, your support can help us take action to invest in research and help those facing breast cancer today.

-The Komen Breast Care Helpline is a free resource available for every person, including survivors, caregivers, those living with breast cancer and people who have not yet been touched by breast cancer but have questions about how to better care for themselves.
-The Helpline Specialists provide emotional support and guidance to resources and Komen’s other patient care services, such as financial help through our Treatment Assistance Program, access to a patient navigator and more.
+The Komen Breast Care Helpline is a free resource available for every person, including survivors, caregivers, those living with metastatic breast cancer and people who have not yet been touched by breast cancer but have questions about how to better care for themselves.
+The Helpline specialists and oncology social workers provide emotional support and guidance to resources and Komen’s other Patient Care Center services, such as financial assistance, access to screening and diagnostic services, and patient navigation.